nightroman/FarNet/PowerShellFar/README.md

 Other providers depend on imported PowerShell modules.

 ---
-**Panel navigation and current PowerShell location**
+**Panel navigation and the current location**

-If you change PowerShell location by a command, e.g. invoke commands like:

-    ps: cd HKCU:\Software
-    ps: Set-Location variable:\

-then the panel contents is updated accordingly.
-And vice versa: if you navigate in the panel to some location then PowerShell current location is changed, so that in commands you may use current panel item names without full paths.
+When you navigate in the panel to different locations then the PowerShell current location is changed accordingly, so that in commands you may use current panel item names without full paths.

 ---
 **How to open item or property panel at some location**

-If you want to open a Power panel at the specified location from a script you may use scripts *Go-To-.ps1* (not for *FileSystem*) and *Panel-Property-.ps1* (for any provider).
+If you want to open a panel at the specified location from a script you may use scripts *Go-To-.ps1* (not for *FileSystem*) and *Panel-Property-.ps1* (for any provider).
 See comments and examples there.

 *********************************************************************